A female sitting at the end of a bizarre garden on a spiral landscape. All items in the scene are 3D

 • Able to commit to some individual sessions with me to prepare for joining the group.

-• Able to attend regularly and respect the confidentiality of the group.
+• Willing and able to attend regularly and respect the confidentiality of the group.

 • Tell me more about yourself.